This article may contain compensated links. See our full disclosure here

 What is Neapolitan pizza?

 So where did Italian pizza originate, and where do you find the most delicious pizza on the planet?
 The finest pizza in the world surely must come from Naples, as that’s where this hugely popular dish was born.
 Eating pizza in this Italian city is therefore an authentic experience quite unlike any other.

-A cheese and tomato Margarita is known as the classic pizza dish, yet the first pizzas weren’t actually topped with tomatoes at all.
+A cheese and tomato Margarita topped with a few green basil leaves is known as the classic pizza dish, yet the first pizzas weren’t actually topped with tomatoes at all.
 Pizza first appeared in the early 1700s, yet the popular fruit wasn’t introduced from Peru until the second half of the century.

 Pizza from Naples has also been awarded the Designation of Controlled Origin (DOC), in addition to UNESCO recognition.
 This reflects the love, care and attention to detail that exists when every Neapolitan family bakes their own version of the pizza pie.

 Pizza Fritta – or fried pizza – really is a thing, and stems from the days of World War II.
 Attempting to use up whatever ingredients they had, this Italian speciality may have been made using ricotta, provolone or mozzarella cheese, tomatoes and black pepper on a ciccioli bread base.
 This was then folded, calzone style, before frying.

 Best traditional pizza